exonum/exonum-doc/src/architecture/clients.md

 ![Sending data to the blockchain](../images/send-data.png)

 1. On triggering frontend application (for example, by a button click handler) a new transaction is created.
 The transaction data is stored in JSON format.
-  Then the data is *converted to the protobuf binary format* and *digitally signed* using the light client library.
+   Then the data is *converted to the Protobuf binary format* and *digitally signed* using the light client library.
 2. Frontend application receives a digital signature from the light client library.
 3. The generated transaction (JSON data + the digital signature) is sent to a full node via an HTTP POST request.
 4. Frontend application receives a notification (e.g., the transaction hash) as a response to the HTTP POST request

 !!! note
-    Serialization during signing is a necessary step, since all data (including transactions) is stored in Exonum in a [protobuf binary format](serialization.md).
+    Serialization during signing is a necessary step, since all data (including transactions) is stored in Exonum in a [Protobuf binary format](serialization.md).
 This is done for several reasons:

     - The binary format is unambiguous, while the same data can have multiple